5l1v3r1/Sonarr-wiki/Autostart-on-Linux.md

 4) `sudo insserv -v nzbdrone`

+Note: May need to run `sudo ln -s /usr/lib/insserv/insserv /sbin/insserv` first if insserv is not found.

 5) `sudo /etc/init.d/nzbdrone start`

 Note: The script by default runs as root.
 I suggest adding an nzbdrone user (`useradd -m -d /var/lib/nzbdrone --gid nogroup nzbdrone`) and adjusting the script so that RUNASUSER=nzbdrone & RUNASGROUP=nogroup.